Chaos of Particle Motion near the Black Hole with Quasi-topological Electromagnetism: Geodesic motion of neutral particles

-\\ In \cite{Hashimoto2017UniversalityIC}, the authors regarded the innermost circular geodesic motion as a equilibrium with a repulsive potential given by particle circular motion.
+\\ Then, we discuss the relationship between the circular motion's Lyapunov exponent $\lambda_c$ and the ``maximal'' Lyapunov exponent $\lambda_s$.
+In \cite{Hashimoto2017UniversalityIC}, the authors regarded the innermost circular geodesic motion as an equilibrium with a repulsive potential given by particle circular motion.
 But as shown in \mpref{cRN}, \mpref{cCase1} and \mpref{cCase2-3}, we can see that when the circular time-like geodesic motion approach the innermost circular orbit, $\lambda_s$ will not constraint $\lambda_c$ any more.
-The ``maximal'' Lyapunov exponent $\lambda_s$ seems to constraint $\lambda_c$ in \mpref{c21a} and \mpref{cCase2-2} with $\lambda_s=\lambda_c$ at the position where the Newton potential has a equilibrium.
+The ``maximal'' Lyapunov exponent $\lambda_s$ seems to constraint $\lambda_c$ in \mpref{c21a}\footnote{The definition of the ``maximal'' Lyapunov exponent $\lambda_s$ must satisfy the effective potential $V^{''}_{eff}$ has a maximum at the equilibrium position.
+But for the black hole in Case 2-1, there is no maximum at the equilibrium position in the range $r>4.37690$.
+See Appendix \ref{upper bound} for detailed discussion.} and \mpref{cCase2-2} with $\lambda_s=\lambda_c$ at the position where Newtonian potential has an equilibrium.
 We think $\lambda_s$ restricts $\lambda_c$ in \mpref{c21a} and \mpref{cCase2-2} because the particle is close to the equilibrium position of the Newtonian potential where particle motion is slow.
-In the other word, we guess the main reason of $\lambda_c > \lambda_s$ around the innermost circular orbit in \mpref{cRN}, \mpref{cCase1} and \mpref{cCase2-3} may be when the particle approaches the innermost circular orbit its speed is close to the speed of light.
-There may be another reason is the movement in other directions makes Lyapunov exponent growth.
+In other words, we speculate the main reason for $\lambda_c > \lambda_s$ around the innermost circular orbit in \mpref{cRN}, \mpref{cCase1} and \mpref{cCase2-3} may be when the particle approaches the innermost circular orbit its speed is close to the speed of light.
+There may be another reason which is the movement in other directions makes Lyapunov exponent growth.
 To verify our conjecture, we discuss the particle's radial falling in Section \ref{RF}.